 4) An insulated garage door is generally quieter and has a more attractive interior than a non-insulated door.

 Many manufacturers use R-values to show the energy efficiency of their product.
 This number is calculated based on the thickness of the insulation and its chemical properties.
 Therefore, most of the published R-value numbers, reflect only the R-value of a section, not of the installed door.
 A door’s insulating capabilities can be greatly affected by the door’s construction.
-For that reason, Garage Doors & More of the Piedmont installs Haas & Amarr Garage Doors.
+For that reason, Garage Doors & More installs Haas & Amarr Garage Doors.
 Our lines of insulated doors are built to maximize energy efficiency.
 Our thermal break, door section construction and insulation help keep your garage as comfortable as possible.